 Final grades will be based on the following elements:

 Data Analysis and Replication Exercises (DAREs) (4 DAREs, worth 10 points each for a total of 40 points): For each of the four units, you will complete a Data Analysis and Replication Exercise (DARE) that will require you to integrate statistical programming, methodological understanding and scholarly writing skills.
 In the preceding class, you will be provided with guidance and a detailed assignment that will entail familiarizing yourself with a replication dataset for one of the papers we have read.
 You will need to familiarize yourself with this small data set, produce a set of tables and figures that replicate some of the results from the paper, and write up your results in a memo following scholarly reporting standards.
-Each DARE will have a detailed assignment sheet, accompanying rubric, and you will receive model responses after your work is graded.
-You will need to upload your work to Canvas by 11:59pm of the Sunday in the week in which the DARE is due.
+Each DARE will have a detailed assignment sheet and you will receive model responses after your work is submitted You will need to upload your work to Canvas by 11:59pm of the Tuesday in the week in which the DARE is due.

 Final Research Project (10 points for the presentation, 35 points for the written manuscript): The central culminating project of this class is to initiate and/or complete an original research project, present the project to the class, and produce a written product that might take on a variety of forms.
 Our notion of what constitutes a complete project is intentionally vague to permit a variety of projects at different stages and is subject to negotiation between student and instructor.
 Some examples of the types of projects you might complete:

 We favor projects that will lead ultimately to a scholarly product that can appear on your CV.
 This includes, but is not limited to conference presentations, published papers, proposals, qualifying papers, a dissertation.
-In order to ensure that you make an early start and continue to make progress on your project, you must submit an initial one page overview of your proposed project to us by January 28 at 11:59pm.
-You will make a public presentation of your project to other class members on March 11.
-Your final written project is due March 20 at 5:00pm.
+In order to ensure that you make an early start and continue to make progress on your project, you must submit an initial one page overview of your proposed project to us by April 21 at 11:59pm.
+You will make a public presentation of your project to other class members on June 3.
+Your final written project is due June 11 at 5:00pm.
 You will have the opportunity to receive extended written comments on one (1) draft of your written project.
-You may submit your written project by March 13 at 5:00pm and will receive extended comments that will help you revise your work for your final paper.
+You may submit your written project by June 5 at 5:00pm and will receive extended comments that will help you revise your work for your final paper.
 If you choose this option, you will receive brief, general comments on your final draft.

 Final grades are based on the following scale: A+ 98-100, A 94-97, A- 90-93; B+ 87-89, B 83-86, B- 80-82; C+ 77-79, C 73-76, C- 70-72.
 Any work scoring less than a C- will be required to be revised and resubmitted.
 Students taking the course on a Pass/Not Pass basis must earn a minimum grade of 80% and complete all assignments for the class.